 - All boats with motors and recreational vehicles, such as snowmobiles and trailbikes, must be registered with the Mass Division of Law Enforcement

-- The Waltham City Council is made up of 9 ward councilors and 6 at-large (city-wide) councilors who are elected for 2-year terms on odd numbered years (2021, 2023, etc).
+- The Waltham City Council is made up of 9 ward councilors and 6 at-large (city-wide) councilors who are elected for 2-year terms on odd numbered years (2023, 2025, 2027 etc).
 You can see their Council & Committee meeting schedule here & see a Ward/Precinct Map here to find out who your city Councillor is.
 Councillor emails can be found here.
-Council & Committee of the Whole Meeting agendas will be posted here, Council and COW meeting Minutes will be posted here.
+Council & Committee of the Whole Meeting agendas will be posted here (by the Thursday before the meeting), Council and Committee of the Whole meeting Minutes will be posted here.
 See here for individual Committee appointments, agendas, and minutes

 - As a way to promote transparancy in all areas of city government, Waltham has acquired a financial transparency software called OpenGov.
 The software allows users to visually understand and examine the elements of the City’s budget and related finances.
 See here for more info and how to use it